What internet speed do I need for streaming?

 Furthermore, you can customize your plan to cater to your streaming needs.
 You can also include TV services in your bundled plan and stream your favorite shows in one place.

-What is a good download and upload speed for streaming?
+What is a good internet speed for streaming?

 Sufficient download and upload speeds are critical for a smooth experience while streaming content or uploading videos to platforms like YouTube or Twitch.
 While both speeds are essential for streaming, they serve different purposes.
 Let’s explore why they matter to streaming.